Sisak concentration camp: Sisak I

 The town of Sisak, near the confluence of the Sava and Kupa rivers, is located more than 48 km southeast of Zagreb.
-During the war, the town hosted two sub-camps, which were initially jointly administered by the NDH authorities and the German Commissioner in Croatia (Deutscher Bevollmächtigter General in Kroatien).
+During the war, Sisak hosted two sub-camps, which were initially jointly administered by the NDH authorities and the German Commissioner in Croatia (Deutscher Bevollmächtigter General in Kroatien).
 The first sub-camp, Sisak I, served as a transit camp for thousands of captured Serbs, Bosniaks, and Roma who were to be deported to perform forced labour in the Reich.
-Euphemistically referred to as a "transit camp for refugees" by its administrators, it was established on a portion of the abandoned Teslić factory, which was surrounded by barbed wire.
+Euphemistically referred to as a "transit camp for refugees" by its administrators, it was established on part of an abandoned factory, which was surrounded by barbed wire.
 The German authorities sent some of the able-bodied prisoners from Sisak I to the Sajmište concentration camp, directly across the border from German-occupied Belgrade.
 Other prisoners met various fates in different German camps, such as Augsburg, Auschwitz, Dachau, Mauthausen, and Salzgitter.
 Some were sent to German-run camps in occupied Norway.

 Sisak I was expanded in 1942 with the construction of seven additional barracks.
 By the following year, it had a total capacity of 5,000.
 The German authorities ceded control over Sisak I to the NDH and the Ustaše in April 1944.
 The camp was eventually shut down in January 1945, with its remaining inmates dispatched to Jasenovac, the largest of the Ustaše camps.